Banner Alt Text

 Tips for Visiting Bryce Canyon National Park

 • Bring layers, especially when hiking.
-Bryce Canyon has the highest elevation of Utah’s national parks, meaning the weather can change quickly.
+Bryce Canyon has the highest elevation of Utah’s national parks, meaning the weather is cooler and can change quickly.
 In the summer months, be prepared for both hot sunshine and cooler temperatures.

 • If you can’t get a parking spot, a free shuttle is offered from April to October to the park’s most popular trailheads and overlooks.
 While the shuttle is a great option, I was able to get parking everywhere when visiting Bryce in May and July.